 - Modifying the website and create descriptive and creative ads to improve our SEO

-Resident Rockstars are expected to work 35 hours a week and commit to working for eight weeks of the fall.
+Resident Rockstars are expected to work 30 hours a week and commit to working for ten weeks of the summer.
 This is a paid internship.

 Our ideal candidate is a top performer who brings high levels of energy and enthusiasm; works well independently and with diverse teams, and has a demonstrated ability to take initiative and lead projects.